 What to prune?
 The prospect can be daunting — even to experienced gardeners.
 But, with a few simple guidelines, even a beginner can prune ornamental shrubs successfully.
 In general, your goals are:

 It's important to identify each shrub or tree before you prune.
-If you don't know what it is, find a neighbor that can help you, or contact a Master Gardener via your state's cooperative extension service.
-Another option: take a branch to a local garden center for identification.
+If you don't know what it is, find a neighbor that can help you, or take a branch to a local garden center for identification.
+(It's easier to identify a tree or shrub during the growing season; plan for next year's pruning jobs by identifying the plants this summer.)

 Why?
 Some shrubs should not be pruned in spring.
 In general, spring bloomers, such as magnolias and lilacs, should be pruned after they bloom.
 If you prune in spring, you'll most likely cut off the dormant buds, and there will be no flowers.
 For these early-flowering shrubs, just look for dead or damaged wood and remove it.